 - 3) The BLT team may also appoint a parent and/or student representative with consent of the Racial Equity Team.
 Other staff members may also be invited to participate in the Racial Equity Team meetings in a non-voting capacity.
-To the extent possible, the Racial Equity Team will reflect the racial and ethnic diversity of the school/program staff and school community. - c.
-Building/Program Racial Equity Teams are chaired by a SEA-represented member or cochaired by a SEA-represented member and a building administrator/program supervisor. - d.
-The work of the Racial Equity Team may be combined with other school or program committees. - e.
-The responsibilities of the Racial Equity Team are to: - 1) Support the analysis of individual, institutional, and structural racism that is contributing to school wide disproportionality.
+To the extent possible, the Racial Equity Team will reflect the racial and ethnic diversity of the school/program staff and school community. - d.
+Building/Program Racial Equity Teams are chaired by a SEA-represented member or cochaired by a SEA-represented member and a building administrator/program supervisor. - e.
+The work of the Racial Equity Team may be combined with other school or program committees. - f.
+The responsibilities of the Racial Equity Team are to: - 1) Support the analysis of individual, institutional, and structural racism that is contributing to school wide disproportionality. - 2) Review the District's recommendations on best practices and recommended initiatives.